 While we remain focused on the COVID-19 pandemic, it is also crucial that you make time to get your flu shot before heading into the winter months.

 The Nebraska Medicine UNO Health Center is once again providing flu shots to the UNO campus community.
-Though our on-campus student flu shot clinics have concluded, flu shots are still available by appointment at the UNO Health Center for students, faculty and staff.
-They remain free for students.
+Flu shots are still available by appointment at the UNO Health Center for students, faculty and staff.

 Connect, Take Care, Get Help